trauber/saviana/README.md

 ## 2022-12-01

 - Moved shop content up on WP homepage
-- Moved shop menu item to the left on menu
+- Moved shop menu item to the left on WP menu
+- added tiktok icon and link to wix social bar

 ## 2022-11-30